top of page

 Four women at a table working on a project with tools and papers.
 One demonstrates splint fabrication.
 Splinting and exercise equipment in the background.

-The instructional format emphasized not only how to fabricate each splint, but also why a specific orthosis may be selected for a particular presentation.
+The instructional format emphasized not only how to fabricate each splint but also why a specific orthosis may be selected for a particular presentation.
 That clinical reasoning component is what helps transform a technical skill into a meaningful patient-care tool.

 Building Skills Beyond the Course Day